Agilent/Agilent.Testables.MessageBox/src/MessageBoxWrapper/MessageBox/docs/README.md

 # Agilent.Ace.Testables.MessageBox

-This package contains an abstraction of the static `System.Windows.Forms.MessageBox` class found in .NET Framework 4.8.1 and .NET 8.0.
+This package contains an abstraction of the static `System.Windows.MessageBox` class found in .NET Framework 4.8 and .NET 8.0.
 It allows for an `IMessageBox` interface to be used instead and for mocks to be created.

 ## Usage

-1. Pass `IMessageBox` as a dependency _via_ the ctor into the class you want to show a `MessageBox` from:
+1. Pass `IMessageBox` as a dependency _via_ the constructor into the class you want to show a `MessageBox` from:
 ```csharp
 public class TestableClass
 {